Learn-by-doing/debugging-javascript/README.md

 Stop the app by pressing `CTRL + C` in your terminal window.
 Start the app again with `npm start`.

 Try the demo again.
-You will find that it longer works.
+You will find that it no longer works.
 So let's start debugging.

 Open your browser's developer tools (`F12` key in Google Chrome).
 Inside your developer tools, open the JavaScript console (`ESC` key in Google Chrome).
 Do you see any errors?
 You should see something like this:
 ```